 Always follow the care label on your linens in case of special finishes, embroideries and so forth.

-Bed linens are suitable for spin wash, but note care labels and use these as definite guidance in case of hand embroidered elements or similar.
-It is best to spin cottons to avoid drying processing time.
-If you have delicate details on your bed sheets, a cotton or linen bag is useful to wash your sheets within - some washing machines can have drums that can damage delicate details on textiles.
+Follow care labels when washing and use these as definite guidance in case of hand embroidered elements or similar.
+If you have delicate details on your bed sheets, a cotton or linen bag is useful to wash your sheets within.

 Washing your sheets weekly or twice weekly is optimum - it will enable your sheets to stay whiter and brighter for longer as oils are not penetrating the cotton as much.